-The Settings panel on the top-left corner of the Callbar (next to the log out and version number information menu), allows you to select the following audio options:
+The Settings panel on the top-left corner of Callbar (next to the Keyboard shortcuts) allows you to select the following options:

-- Audio Input: This option allows you to select your Callbar microphone audio input.
+- Audio Input: This option allows you to select the microphone audio input for Callbar.
 This is where Callbar captures your voice as you speak.
 An audio level meter allows you to test the input selected and to confirm if the selected device is correctly capturing your voice.

 - Audio Output: Select where to listen to the other person’s voice (eg. headset).
 This option also allows you to play a test sound to the output selected.

 - Ringing Output: Where to play the ringing sound as a call is received in the Callbar (eg. speakers).
 Click the ‘Play Test sound’ link to test your device.

 - Normalize audio output: Allows you to enable/disable the automatic gain control (AGC) feature (more information below).

-- Always on Top: Choose if you want the Callbar to always be displayed in the front or hidden behind other applications (more information below).
+- Always on Top: Choose if you want Callbar to always be displayed in the front or hidden behind other applications (more information below).

-When a new audio and/or mic input is added, the Callbar settings panel is automatically updated to list the new available device.
+When a new audio and/or mic input is added, the Callbar settings panel is automatically updated to list the newly available device.

 The Audio settings panel includes the default device settings (the system default mic and default speakers) as well as any other detected options, which can then be selected separately as the input and output.